ryapric/readit/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Added '()' at the end of function names in DESCRIPTION.
 * Changed the 'Desciption' field to not start with the package name.

 ## Test environments